Services For Education is a professional service provider of education and learning which improves the lives of children, young people and adults.

 MAC Makes Music is an award-winning programme providing innovative music making opportunities for children and young people with limited access to music provision.

-We work with Families, Pupil Referral Units, Charities, Primary Schools, Children’s Services, Centres for Newly Arrived Children and Young People, Resource Bases/Focus Provisions and Special Schools to influence sustained music making activity for those with limited access to music provision.
+We work with Families, Pupil Referral Units, Charities, Primary Schools, SEND and SEMH schools, Children’s Services, Centres for Newly Arrived Children and Young People and Resource Bases/Focus Provisions to influence sustained music making activity for those with limited access to music provision.

-Our passion is to offer young people high quality music making experiences led by a team of highly experienced musicians.
-The young person’s voice and creativity is at the heart of a diverse music offer in new music technology, song writing, band development, singing and music production.
+Our passion is to offer young people high quality music making experiences led by a team of highly experienced music leaders.
+The young person’s voice and creativity is at the heart of the diverse music programme that we offer.
+Young people are encouraged to express themselves through song writing, singing, band development, new music technology and music production.

-MAC is a strategic partner of Youth Music working towards creating a musically inclusive England, where every child can access music-making opportunities, regardless of their circumstances.
-Through MAC Makes Music, we champion innovation in music making approaches, support workforce development and advocate for equality in music education in partnership with Music Education Hubs in Birmingham, Coventry, Sandwell, Solihull and Worcestershire.
+MAC is a strategic partner of Youth Music working towards creating a musically inclusive England, where every child can access music-making opportunities, regardless of their circumstances in and out of their control.
+Through MAC Makes Music, we champion innovation and inclusion in music making approaches We support workforce development and advocate for equality in music education in partnership with Music Education Hubs in Birmingham, Coventry, Sandwell, Solihull and Worcestershire.

 For many years, there have been a growing network of partners who work with the hub to deliver or commission activity.
 Our challenge is to shape and manage the quality of outputs within these many partnerships.